Skipcart Driver Guide: Essential Tips for New Drivers

 Vehicle Expenses

 This is one of the largest categories of deductions for delivery drivers.
 You have two choices here—either deduct actual vehicle expenses or use the standard mileage rate.
-Actual expenses include gas, oil, repairs, tires, insurance, depreciation, and lease payments.
+Actual expenses include tracking gas, oil, repairs, tires, insurance, depreciation, and lease payments, and the ratio of personal and business miles.
 Alternatively, the standard mileage rate simplifies record-keeping by allowing you to deduct a set amount for each business mile driven, as specified by the IRS each year.

 Accurate record-keeping of your expenses and miles is crucial as it provides evidence for your claims in case of an IRS audit.
 Utilizing these deductions effectively can lead to substantial savings in your tax liabilities, enhancing your overall financial success as a Skipcart delivery driver.